nguyenkien1203/Expense-Manager/README.md

 - Ensure `.env.local` is in the project root
 - Restart the development server after adding variables
 - Variables must start with `NEXT_PUBLIC_` for client-side access

+**Vercel Deployment Issues**
+- Double-check environment variables are set in Vercel dashboard
+- Ensure variables start with `NEXT_PUBLIC_` for client-side access
+- Check build logs for specific error messages
+- If prerendering errors occur, the app will now show a configuration screen

 ## 📝 License